1D setups

 A sound wave is created at the left edge of the domain and travels to the right.
 We assume the density and adiabatic index of air, and either standard pressure or an isothermal EOS given by a particular temperature.
 This setup demonstrates

-• User-defined boundary conditions on the left
+• User-defined boundary conditions on one side of the domain

-• Outflow boundary conditions on the right
+• Outflow boundary conditions on another side

 • Difference between ideal and isothermal equations of state

-• Use of code units.
+• Code units.

 The true solution is based on linear theory, which only holds for small amplitudes.
 We observe wave steepening for large amplitudes.